 - For 95 years from the date of publication or 120 years from creation if the work was made for hire by an employee or an independent contractor

-Do I need to register my work with the U.S. Copyright Office?
+Do I need to register my work with the U.S. Copyright Office to enforce it?

-Although it is unnecessary to register a work with the U.S. Copyright Office for protection to apply, a timely registration enhances an owner's legal remedies.
-Under the Copyright Act, an owner of a published work can collect up to $150,000 in statutory damages and may be entitled to attorney fees for the enforcement action if the registration of the published work occurred within three months after the first publication date or before the infringement occurs.
-An owner of an unpublished work is entitled to the same remedies if the registration of the work occurs before the infringement.
+Copyright protection is automatic upon the creation of an original work.
+But, having a timely registration with the U.S. Copyright Office enhances an owner's legal remedies.
+Under the Copyright Act, an owner of a published work that encounters infringement can collect up to $150,000 in statutory damages.
+Only a statute or law authorizes statutory damages.
+A copyright owner may get attorney fees for the enforcement action if the registration of the published work happens within three months after the first publication date or before the infringement occurs.
+An owner of an unpublished work is entitled to the same remedies if the work registration occurs before the infringement.

 How do I register a copyrightable work?